kanwaltariq0327-del/Git-GitHub-Notes/README.md

 - git branch new-name ( to create new branch )
 - git checkout branch-name ( to enter the mentioned branch )
 - git merge name-of-branch-to-merge -m ( to merge the branch mentioned into the branch that we're in )
+- git push ( sends local branches into the remote repository )
+- git fetch ( sends remote branches into the local repository but does not appear in the working directory )
+- git merge ( helps the fetched branch to appear in the working directory )
+- git pull ( the combination of two commands i.e **fetch and merge** )

 ## How to Initialise Git repository:
 - Locally : use command -> **git init** on either Git Bash or Terminal.